hxrm/MVA_Poe/README.md

 - **Navigate to "View Report"**: Access this feature via the navigation bar.
 - **Select Report**: Choose the desired report from the dropdown menu to view details.

+### Local Events and Announcements

+Users can access the "Local Events and Announcements" section from the Dashboard home screen via the navigation bar.
+Upon selection, they will be presented with a list of all events.
+- **Navigate to the Local Events and Announcements Section:**: After logging in, go to the Dashboard and select Local Events and Announcements from the navigation bar.
+- **View Events**: Users can click on an event to view full details, including time, location, and description.
+- **Search Feature**: Users can search for events by entering a keyword related to the event name or category.
+To reset the search and view all events again, click the "Reset" button.
+- **Advanced Search**: Clicking the filter button next to the reset option opens an advanced search panel.
+This allows users to refine their search by selecting a category from a dropdown and specifying a date range using a calendar.
+- **Personalized Recommendations**: The application will suggest events based on your past search patterns.
+These recommendations will be shown after you perform your first search.
+The system may also suggest related events from other categories associated with your preferences.

+### Service Request Status

+To track the status of a service requests, follow these steps:

+1. **Navigate to the Service Request Status Section**:
+   After logging in, go to the **Dashboard** and select **Service Request Status** from the navigation bar.

+2. **View Service Requests**:
+   A list of all your submitted service requests will be displayed.
+Each request includes:
+   - **Unique Identifier (ID)**: A unique ID for each service request.
+   - **Current Status**: The current status of the request, such as **Pending**, **In Progress**, or **Completed**.
+   - **Priority**: The priority of the service request (e.g., Low, Medium, High) is also displayed to help identify the urgency of each request.

+3. **Track Progress**:
+   - Each service request will show its progress alongside its status (e.g., Pending, In Progress, Completed).
+This allows you to easily track the progress of any open requests.

+4. **Search and Filter**:
+   - **Search by ID**: Use the search bar to search for service requests by their unique identifier (ID).
+   - **Filter by Status**: You can filter service requests by their current status (e.g., Pending, In Progress, Completed) to find specific requests.
+   - **Filter by Priority**: Filter service requests based on their priority (Low, Medium, High) to identify urgent requests.
+   - The list will be organized to provide clear visibility into each service request's current status and priority.

+5. **Sort the List**:
+   You can sort the service requests list by either **Priority** or **Status** for better organization:
+   - **Sort by Priority**: Click on the "Sort by Priority" button to sort the service requests in order of priority (Low to High or High to Low).
+   - **Sort by Status**: Click on the "Sort by Status" button to organize the service requests based on their current status (Pending, In Progress, Completed).

+6. **Visual Display**:
+   - To get a visual overview of your service requests, you can view a **Visual Display** by clicking the **"See Visual Display"** button.
+   - This will show a graphical representation of your service requests' status distribution across different categories.
+   - **Category Filter**: On the **Visual Display** page, you can select a category from the dropdown list and click **Search** to filter the visual representation by the selected category.

 ## Application Behavior